rhysstever/Eona/Settlements/Yhora (City).md

 ## Defense
 The core of the city is surrounded by stone walls.
 There are three gated entrances to the city: north, to the main road; east, towards the outer harbor; and southwest, towards the inner harbor.

-Centered in the city, Yhora keep sits atop a hill, high enough to be seen anywhere within the city walls.
+Centered in the city, the Yhoran Keep sits atop a hill, high enough to be seen anywhere within the city walls.
 The keep is surrounded by two stone walls, separated by a moat.

-The Yhoran guard is revered throughout [[Ezavriel]].
-They are known for their extensive training and unyielding commitment to the Yhora royal family.
-Most of the size and power of the guard is used outside of the city- maintaining Yhoran control in nearby towns and villages.
-This does not end at the gates to the city.
-Yhoran guard presence is most prominent in both Highgarden and Merchant's Crossing districts: protecting the city's elite and trade above all else.
+Beyond static defenses, the city utilizes the Yhoran Guard, a vast army of soldiers.
+They protect the Yhora royal family, as well as the keep general law and order throughout the city.

 ## Commerce
 Yhora is a major hub for trade, during and after the [[Yhoran Empire]].
 The city is positioned on the mouth of the [[Sea of Yhor]], allowing sea trade routes to towns along the coast of the Sea and longer routes to other nations.